akshayd83/BCGDVApplication/README.md

-# Simple Application to add Tasks
+# Basic Application to add Tasks(Notes).

-## Use Of RecyclerViewAdapter
+   Uses Of RecyclerView to populate task